 Restoring Bison to Tribal Lands

-National Wildlife Federation, in partnership with the Fort Peck and Fort Belknap tribes, succeeded in convincing the state of Montana to transfer more than 60 bison back to tribal lands.
-On March 19, 2012, after more than a century away, wild bison were returned to roam the Great Plains in Montana.
+In 2012, the Fort Peck Tribes, the National Wildlife Federation, and conservation partners succeeded in convincing the state of Montana to transfer more than 60 bison back to tribal lands.
+On March 19.
+2012, after more than a century away, wild bison were returned to roam the Great Plains in Montana.

 National Wildlife Federation's Work Protecting Wild Bison and Tribal Culture

-In 1997, NWF signed a memorandum of understanding with the Intertribal Bison Cooperative, the first ever conservation agreement between an environmental organization and an inter-tribal group, to advocate for the return of wild bison to Tribal lands.
+In 1997, the National Wildlife Federation signed a memorandum of understanding with the Intertribal Bison Cooperative, the first ever conservation agreement between an environmental organization and an inter-tribal group, to advocate for the return of wild bison to Tribal lands.

 The political opposition to the return of the bison seemed insurmountable, as bison were seen as a threat to domestic livestock.
 Overcoming these challenges is a significant conservation milestone and opens the door to moving wild bison onto other large landscapes.

 By bringing bison back to these reservations, we are revitalizing a landscape, habitat, and a diversity of wildlife, while also re-establishing Native Americans’ cultural and historic connections to wildlife and the land.